Praqma/git-phlow-test/README.md

 	- https://github.com/praqma-test/git-phlow-systest-workon_repo

 Then you can select and run test cases in the GUI.
+If you prefer to run using the command line, use this command:

+	$> texttest -d $PWD/tests -c $PWD -b default

+This will produce a report under target/default.xxxxxx/junitreport that Jenkins will understand.
+If the test fails and you want to inspect what happened, you will find TextTest's sandbox directory under target/default.xxxx/phl, containing the files produced during the test run.